ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 1. In the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** from the left navigation pane.
 2. From the console banner, click your user account icon, and then click the **Account** field to select the user account that you want to check instances for.
-3. In the **vCenter Server Instances** table, view the list of instances that are provisioned in the selected user account.
+3. In the **vCenter Server instances** table, view the list of instances that are provisioned in the selected user account.

 | Item        | Description       |
 |:------------- |:------------- |